zowe/docs-site/docs/user-guide/ze-profiles.md

    You will be prompted to enter your username and password beforehand.

-The token is stored in the default base profile .yaml file.
+The token is stored in the corresponding base profile.

 If you do not want to store your token, request from the server to end the session of your token.
 Use the **Log out from Authentication Service** feature to invalidate the token.